 He was never too happy with his deal.

-James West When Eye finally left the air, Conrad's star-studded TV career continued; he was soon playing agent James West in the cult-favourite The Wild, Wild West (1965) on CBS.
-RC in The DAIn and around the series he did some less than critically acclaimed films like Hotel Madrid, Palm Springs Weekend, and The DA: Conspiracy to Kill.
+When Eye finally left the air, Conrad's star-studded TV career continued; he was soon playing agent James West in the cult-favourite The Wild, Wild West (1965) on CBS.
+In and around the series he did some less than critically acclaimed films like Hotel Madrid, Palm Springs Weekend, and The DA: Conspiracy to Kill.
 An attempt at doing a series from the movies didn't make it.
 He also had a series called Assignment: Vienna.

 Then came a couple of TV jobs that will be remembered: Black Sheep Squadron, and the mini-series Centennial.